Release Notes for Confluent Cloud¶

 - Schema Registry

-- Confluent Cloud Schema Registry is now generally available on Google Cloud Platform (GCP) and in multiple geographical regions (US, Europe, and APAC).
+- Confluent Cloud Schema Registry is now generally available on Google Cloud (GCP) and in multiple geographical regions (US, Europe, and APAC).
 To get started, see Quick Start for Schema Management on Confluent Cloud.

 August 1, 2019¶